Practical Amazement

 Soon she’ll peel pasta from oceans of waste

-Perfect for permanent convenience salads
+Perfect for convenience salads

 Beginners create new sports and toys